mitselec/Super-Heterodyne-Receiver/README.txt

 To run the project you have to put one of the files ("radioA" or "radioB") in the project folder and then run the script.
 Made in Matlab 2015.

+"radioB" file is currently too big to be added (~150Mb)